Update remote components in SharePoint Add-ins

-Be familiar with Update apps for SharePoint and the prerequisites and core concepts listed in it.
+Be familiar with Update SharePoint Add-ins and the prerequisites and core concepts listed in it.

 For the most part, only very general advice can be provided for updating the remote components because of the wide differences in platforms and tenancy systems.
 The following two sections provide some guidance.

-For a provider-hosted app for SharePoint, you update the remote components using the best update practices of the platform on which the components are hosted.
-Just as the remote components of a provider-hosted app are installed separately from the installation of the app for SharePoint itself, they are also updated separately.
+For a provider-hosted SharePoint Add-in, you update the remote components using the best update practices of the platform on which the components are hosted.
+Just as the remote components of a provider-hosted add-in are installed separately from the installation of the SharePoint Add-in itself, they are also updated separately.
 Some points to consider:

-The updated remote components should continue to work with all earlier versions of the app for SharePoint.
+The updated remote components should continue to work with all earlier versions of the SharePoint Add-in.

-For a provider-hosted app for SharePoint that uses Microsoft Azure SQL Database or SQL Server, there are multiple methods for updating the database.
+For a provider-hosted SharePoint Add-in that uses Microsoft Azure SQL Database or SQL Server, there are multiple methods for updating the database.
 To get started, see Upgrade a Data-tier Application.

-Return to Major steps in updating an app, or go directly to one of the following articles to learn how to update the next major component of your app for SharePoint.
+Return to Major steps in updating an add-in, or go directly to one of the following articles to learn how to update the next major component of your SharePoint Add-in.